 Being sick makes life more difficult.
 It can affect relationships, your career, and your finances.
 Counselling offers you a new perspective and helps you move forward despite your illness, helping you to remember how to feel good again.

-What sort of counselling helps if I have medically unexplained symptoms?
+What sort of counselling helps?

 Cognitive Behavioural Therapy (CBT) has been shown to help sufferers of medically unexplained symptoms.
 CBT is focussed on helping you recognise the link between your thoughts, feelings, physical sensations, and actions.
 It can help you learn to recognise when your physical symptoms are causing you to go on a ‘negative spiral’ and then learn how to monitor your thoughts so that you can choose to feel differently.